microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/Update-MgBetaTeamwork.md

               - `[SafeMode <String>]`: Safe mode is a troubleshooting option for Windows that starts your computer in a limited state
               - `[SecureBoot <String>]`: When Secure Boot is enabled, the core components must have the correct cryptographic signatures
               - `[SecureBootConfigurationPolicyFingerPrint <String>]`: Fingerprint of the Custom Secure Boot Configuration Policy
+              - `[SecuredCorePc <AzureAttestationSettingStatus?>]`: A list of possible Azure Attestation states for a device.
+Azure Attestation setting status is determined by report sent from Microsoft Azure Attestation service.
+Only Windows 11 devices will have values "enabled" or "disabled".
+Windows 10 devices will have value "notApplicable".
+              - `[SystemManagementMode <SystemManagementModeLevel?>]`: A list of possible System Management Mode levels for a device.
+System Management Mode levels is determined by report sent from Microsoft Azure Attestation service.
+Only specific hardwares support System Management Mode.
+Windows 11 devices will have values "notApplicable", "level1", "level2" or "level3".
+Windows 10 devices will have value "notApplicable".
               - `[TestSigning <String>]`: When test signing is allowed, the device does not enforce signature validation during boot
               - `[TpmVersion <String>]`: The security version number of the Boot Application
               - `[VirtualSecureMode <String>]`: VSM is a container that protects high value assets from a compromised kernel
+              - `[VirtualizationBasedSecurity <AzureAttestationSettingStatus?>]`: A list of possible Azure Attestation states for a device.
+Azure Attestation setting status is determined by report sent from Microsoft Azure Attestation service.
+Only Windows 11 devices will have values "enabled" or "disabled".
+Windows 10 devices will have value "notApplicable".
               - `[WindowsPe <String>]`: Operating system running with limited services that is used to prepare a computer for Windows
             - `[DeviceHealthScriptStates <IMicrosoftGraphDeviceHealthScriptPolicyState[]>]`: Results of device health scripts that ran for this device.
 Default is empty list.
 This property is read-only.
               - `[AssignmentFilterIds <String[]>]`: A list of the assignment filter ids used for health script applicability evaluation